mhagstrand/slate/source/includes/_api_root.md

 #### <span class="jumptarget"> Initial Installation </span>

-During initial installation, upon receiving the `POST`, BigCommerce marks the status of your app as "Installed," removes the progress-indicator overlay, and places your app icon in the left-hand navigation of the Control Panel.
+During initial installation, upon receiving the `POST`, BigCommerce marks the status of your app as "Installed," removes the progress-indicator overlay, and places your app icon in the left-hand navigation of the control panel.
 With the progress-indicator overlay removed, the user can interact with the HTML that you returned in your <a href="#get-response">`GET` response</a>.

 #### <span class="jumptarget"> Updates </span>

-During app updates, upon receiving the `POST`, BigCommerce removes the update prompt from the Control Panel.
+During app updates, upon receiving the `POST`, BigCommerce removes the update prompt from the control panel.

 #### <span class="jumptarget"> Parameters </span>